Key BC Tenancy Rules in 2025 – Landlord Fact Sheet

 Thinking about renting out your property?

-Call us 604.260.9955 or fill out our Contact Form to learn more.
+Call 604.260.9955 or contact us online to learn more.

 Disclaimer: This guide provides general information about the BC Residential Tenancy Act and is not intended as legal or tax advice.
 Laws and interpretations can change.
 Property owners should consult the official BC Residential Tenancy resources and seek advice from qualified legal and tax professionals to determine their specific obligations.